itthinx/affiliates-contact-form-7/readme.txt

 == Changelog ==

 = 4.0.0 =
-* Affiliates 3.0.0 compatible
-* Tested fro Wordpress 4.8.1 compatibility
+* Tested for Wordpress 4.8.2 compatibility
 * Fixed issue on petition forms
+* Added support for rates with Affiliates 3.0.0

 = 3.3.0 =
 * Added support for a affiliate_id or affiliate_login field to allow form submitters to indicate the referring affiliate's ID or user login.